ff6347/redux-and-rest/README.md

 If you want to dive deeper and play with the project we suggest running two separate shells in the folders `client` and `server`.
 On the client `npm start` runs the parcel development server in port 1234.
 On the server you have some more options.

 For writing Typescript with nodemon run and edit the files in `src/` **(Note that the npm-script used is only tested on MacOS.
 It uses a `|` for running nodemon and tsc in parallel.
-Might create problems in Windows)**:
+That might create problems in Windows)**:

 ```
 npm run dev